 One can encounter great variation in the spelling of surnames: in early times, spelling in general, and thus the spelling of names was not yet standardized; and later, spellings would change with branching and movement of families.
 Variations of the name Vought include Vogt, Voget, Voit, Voigt,Voight,Voigh, Vogtlin and many more.

 Early Notables of the Vought family (pre 1700)

 Prominent among members of the name Vought in this period include Baron Valentin Vogt von Salzburg, the Lord of Eichenhausen, Querbach, and Duerrnhof, who was first Privy Councillor to the Prince of Brandenburg, high administrator to the cities Uffenheim, Mainbernheim, Castell, and others, as...

 Another 44 words (3 lines of text) are included under the topic Early Vought Notables in all our PDF Extended History products and printed products wherever possible.

-Migration of the Vought family to the New World and Oceana
+Migration of the Vought family

 German settlers were among the most common to come to North America between the mid-17th and mid-20th centuries.
 Poverty and religious persecution drove many Bavarians to make this long trek. tenant farmers were also enticed by the prospect of owning land.
 From east to west, these German immigrants populated the United States, settling in Pennsylvania, Texas, New York, Illinois, and California.
 Ontario and the prairie provinces of Canada also provided homes to many.
 Early settlers bearing the Vought surname or a spelling variation of the name include: Johann, Daniel, and Abraham Vogt, all of whom came to America in 1709 with their wives and families.
 They were the first of over one hundred bearers of this name to arrive in America throughout the next two centuries.
 Andreas, Caspar, and Catherina came in 1733.